billpmurphy/hask-archive/README.md

 Things that are reasonably well explored so far, but do not have definitive implementation details:
 * guards - is there a way to clean up the syntax?
+* Typeclasses - see if there is some smarter way
+* Monads - need typechecking in bind/fmap
 * Maybe - needs work on decorator/wrapper, reconsider design choices
 * Either - needs work on decorator/wrapper, reconsider design choices
 * infix function composition with "\*" - works great, just need better way of